sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AuthorizationCodeClient.md

 Internal server error.
 ***

-## `Delete an Authorization Code Client`
+## `Delete an authorization code client`

 Delete an Authorization Code Client.
-It can take up to one hour
-            for deletion to manifest in the authentication process.
+It can take up to one hour for deletion to manifest in the authentication process.
 Access  tokens issued to this client will be valid until their expiration.

 ### Request